NXPHoverGames/GitBook-AIM/important-modification-in-setup.md

 The participants are required to do the following code changes mentioned below.

 {% hint style="info" %}
-These changes will help to improve your algorithm working and now there will be less variation in simulation outputs
+These changes will help to improve your algorithm working and will show very less variation in simulation outputs
 {% endhint %}

 ### Change one:&#x20;